Nikola Vaptsarov Naval Academy: Present days and activities

-Nowadays the academy continues to train officers for the Bulgarian Navy and the Merchant Marine according to world-acknowledged standards.
-Bulgarian Navy officers are prepared for their duty at sea and they take part in many exercises in close cooperation with NATO ships.
-Graduating officers for the merchant fleet find their professional career as captains and ship power-plant engineers in foreign companies in the US, England, Japan, France, Germany, Norway, Italy, Greece, Israel, Turkey, Philippines, etc. During their years at the academy, sea-going students and cadet engage in rowing, swimming and sailing training as well as boat steering.
-They also double the duties of the different positions during the practice on board the Navy ships and Merchant vessels.
+Nowadays, the academy continues to train officers for the Bulgarian Navy and the Merchant Marine according to world-acknowledged standards.
+Bulgarian Naval officers are prepared for their duty at sea and they take part in many exercises in close cooperation with NATO ships.
+Graduating officers for the merchant fleet find their professional career as captains and ship power-plant engineers in foreign countries such as the US, England, Japan, France, Germany, Norway, Italy, Greece, Israel, Turkey, Philippines, etc. During their years at the academy, sea-going students and cadets engage in rowing, swimming and sailing training as well as boat steering.
+They also do double duties in different roles during the practice on board the Navy ships and Merchant vessels.
 At the end of the educational process they practice as third officer.
 Additionally, there are series of naval exercises and sailing competitions that sea-going students and cadets can take part in.

 An important international activity for the Nikola Vaptsarov Naval Academy is its membership in the International Association of Maritime Universities (IAMU) since 2004.
 The academy takes active role in the development of the organization and supports the development of strategies in maritime education and training (MET).
 It also serves for two mandates as regional representative for Europe.
 In addition to that, the academy has hosted some of the committee meetings of IAMU.
 Students of the academy have attended international student meetings related to popularization of the maritime profession.